nheron/droolsonboarding/gettingStarted/lesson_3.md

 ```

 In this rule, in the forall condition, we link the CashFLow instance to the Account instance.
-We are goint to do a test case where all objects are related
+We are going to do a test case where all objects are related

 ```
     @Test